eclipse-vertx/vert.x/core_manual_python.md

 This tells the bridge that any messages to save orders in the `orders` collection, will only be passed if the user is successful authenticated (i.e. logged in ok) first.

-When a message is sent from the client that requires authorisation, the client must pass a field `sessionID` with the message that contains the unique session ID that they obtained when they logged in with the `auth-mgr`.

-When the bridge receives such a message, it will send a message to the `auth-mgr` to see if the session is authorised for that message.
-If the session is authorised the bridge will cache the authorisation for a certain amount of time (five minutes by default)

 # File System

 Vert.x lets you manipulate files on the file system.
-File system operations are asynchronous and take a handler block as the last argument.
+File system operations are asynchronous and take a function handler as the last argument.

-This block will be called when the operation is complete, or an error has occurred.
+This handler will be called when the operation is complete, or an error has occurred.

-The first argument passed into the block is an exception, if an error occurred.
-This will be `nil` if the operation completed successfully.
+The first argument passed into the handler is an exception, if an error occurred.
+This will be `None` if the operation completed successfully.
 If the operation returns a result that will be passed in the second argument to the handler.

 ## Synchronous forms